DoSomething/contentful-prototype/docs/development/features/general-buttons.md

 Secondary buttons have a white background with a blurple colored border and text, along with associated pseudo state styles.
 You can pass additional Tailwind classes to further style the padding, text size, etc of the button, but you should not be overriding colors and other styles that specifically define it as a secondary button.

+This component has one required property:

+- `text`: a string for the button text

 This type of button should be used for clicking to submit data, launch a link to a URL or show/hide interface elements, without changing its visual appearance as a "secondary styled" button.

 When used to show/hide interface elements, the button will alternate between its default visual appearance and its "active" visual appearance.

 #### Usage for SecondaryButton as LinkButton

+While only the `text` property is required for the `SecondaryButton`, to generate this button as a `LinkButton` an `href` property is required.

 Example component use: